 Read full text of the paper HERE

 What Is Preschool

 Preschool, kindergarten or Tadika and Tabika in Bahasa Melayu, is a place of learning that offers Early Childhood Education for young children aged between 2 to 6 years before entering Year One.
 What comes before preschool is nursery or Taska in Bahasa.

 How Much Does Preschool Cost

 There are government preschools.
 And there are private preschools.
 Tabika Kemas and Tabika Perpaduan are government preschools.
 Monthly fees for government preschools are almost wholly subsidised by the government in which parents pay not more than RM100 a month.
 Private preschools are owned by private organisations.
-Their fees can range from RM400 to RM2000, depending on its location, as well as the type of preschool you’re considering to send your child to.
+Their fees can range from RM400 to RM2000 a month, depending on its location, as well as the type of preschool you’re considering to send your child to.

 Is Preschool Important

 Preschool education may be the most important phase of education of all.
 You can read studies about it HERE, HERE and HERE.
 Yes, pre-schooling years are important, provided that such preschools are staffed by highly qualified and well-trained teachers.
 And the robust, holistic curriculum that they are teaching.
 What your child learns in preschool has a direct effect on the adult s/he will become.